joshwadd/End2end_Driving_Keras/README.md

 [Video Link](https://youtu.be/-Ju_xeOW2VAe)

 This project shows simple  deep convolutional architecture are capable  of end to end learning to drive an autonomous vehicles.
+Driving a car is inherently a temporal process and therefore the use of a simple feed-forward network